P-p-H-d/mlib/README.md

 ##### `M_F(base, suffix)`

 Return a function name corresponding to the concatenation of the input arguments.
-In developer mode, it can be overrided before inclusion of any header to support user customization of suffix.
+In developer mode, it can be overridden before inclusion of any header to support user customization of suffix.
 To do this you need to define `M_F` as `M_OVERRIDE_F`, then define as many suffix macros as needed.
 As suffix macro shall be named `M_OVERRIDE_ ## suffix ()` and each generated suffix shall start with a comma (preliminary interface).

 Example: